-The internal audit function has developed an audit 'universe' for Bldac.
-This universe represents the potential range of business areas and topics - known as 'audit entities' - that internal audit reviews.
-The universe includes business activities undertaken for Bldac by the group.
+The internal audit function has an 'audit universe'.
+The group audit universe is used as a reference for the Bldac audit universe.
+Both audit universes represents the potential range of business areas and topics - known as 'audit entities' - that internal audit reviews.
+The remit of the internal audit function extends to any business activity undertaken for Bldac.
 Using a risk based methodology, these audit entities are prioritised with a view to ensuring that the most material or highest risk audit entities are audited most frequently.
+The output of this exercise is a key input (alongside considering the audits included in the group-wide plan on which Bldac audit committee will rely) into developing an annual Bldac specific audit plan.
 The frequency with which audit entities are reviewed is also considered in light of regulatory or other external requirements.
-The internal audit strategy is to review all of the audit entities at least once on a rolling four year basis.
+The Bldac audit committee has agreed that all entities are audited at least once on a rolling four year basis.

-The audit universe - and the resulting annual audit plan - is reviewed and approved annually by the Beazley plc audit and risk and the Bldac audit committee.
-The group plan consists of dedicated Bldac audits and group-wide audits which cover business activity undertaken by the group on Bldac's behalf.
-Typically audit plans consist of between 15-25 individual internal audit reviews a year and cover topics which include: underwriting, operational, IT and finance operations; governance; risk management and compliance; and projects and programmes.
+The group audit universe - and the resulting annual audit plan - is reviewed and approved annually by the Beazley plc audit and risk committee.
+The Bldac audit universe - and the resulting Bldac annual audit plan - is reviewed and approved annually by the Bldac audit committee.
+The group annual audit plan consists of dedicated Bldac audits in addition to group-wide audits which may cover business activity undertaken by the group on Bldac's behalf.
+Any potential changes to the Bldac audit plan are proposed and agreed with the Bldac audit committee.
+Typically the annual audit plan for Bldac consists of between 1-3 individual internal audit reviews a year and cover topics which include, for example: underwriting; governance; co-insurance.